JuanJFarina/JuanJFarina/README.md

 - I love videogames since I was 4 years old (playing Atari games), and still do play videogames whenever I can !
 - My favourite franchise is Final Fantasy (yes, I'm an RPG fan).
 - In 2019 I tried the Mensa exam and entered the association.
+- I like watching animes and fantasy-like movies and series.